 Is Gateway funding available for summer school?

 No, we do not provide any grant money during the summer.
-Student loans or PLUS (Parent Loans) will be available for you.
+Student loans and/or the Parent PLUS Loan will be available for you.

 Can I receive Gateway funding if I study abroad?